What is a Home Pole For?

 When it comes to a dancing pole for home use, most of them offer some kind movement options.
 The two settings are either static or spinning.
 With a static setting, the dancing pole is locked into place and will require you to use technique and momentum to spin yourself around the pole.

 The spinning setting unlocks the dancing pole and allows it to spin atop a set of ball bearings encased within the pole.
 The quality of the ball bearings combined with the hardness of the metal will often determine how effective this function is.
-Keep in mind, regulation competition standards use static poles, so the spinning option is for personal enjoyment only.

 As we can see, the best pole for home use will depend primarily on what type of tricks you try to pull off, your size, and your budget.
 The dancing pole designed for practicing aerial dancing for a competition is not necessarily the right pole for someone who is simply looking to get in better shape.

 Regardless, if you are looking for the overall best performing pole, it is awful hard to beat the X-Pole.
 With a patented locking and jointing mechanism that uses internal expansion and contraction, this is by far the most stable pole we reviewed.
 Unfortunately, it is also the most expensive dancing pole on our list as well.